 Yesterday, I proudly put on my new cottony long-sleeved shirt.
 As I cut the tags off, I happily thought, “It’s about time you bought something for yourself!”
 After feeling quite confident that I would be stylish as I did my errands, off I went!
 It was about thirty minutes into my trip that I realized I was getting warm.
 After cranking up the A/C, I still felt uncomfortable and a little itchy.
 Soon, I tried to push up my sleeves with no success.
 You see, they were tapered down my arm with NO sleeve buttons and were going to stay that way-like it or not.
 The situation became dire as I felt sweaty, irritated, and a bit nauseous from the lack of control I had over my own body temperature and sleeves!
 After hours of this torture, I cut my day short and returned home to throw off this terrible shirt and put it into the Goodwill pile.

 I am honestly amazed at my body’s response to the shirt as I am not commonly bothered by the clothing I wear.
 There are times in all of our lives when we are near our threshold of response, but there’s one tiny incident that propels us to react more intensely than we expected.
 It’s just like the saying, “The straw that broke the camel’s back.”
-The camel’s back for our children can be a small incident on the bus, a touch or bump from another student at school, a slight change in temperature, or in lighting, etc. The fact is that we often do not know WHEN it’s coming, especially in young kids or those children who are not able to express their feelings.
+The straw for our children can be a small incident on the bus, a touch or bump from another student at school, a slight change in temperature, or in lighting, etc. The fact is that we often do not know WHEN it’s coming, especially in young kids or those children who are not able to express their feelings.
 This is why we need to have patience and provide a “cool down” area for those times when our kids need to let it all out.

 I never encourage forcing children to wear anything they don’t want to wear.